 It turns out the Greens were not alone.

-Seven politicians have now been referred to the High Court, where their political fates will be determined in a hearing from October 10-12 in Canberra.
+Seven politicians were referred to the High Court, where their political fates were debated in October 2017.

 They include the deputy prime minister Barnaby Joyce.

 His case is crucial, not just because of his high profile, but because he sits in the House of Representatives, where the Coalition has a slim one-seat majority.